TaufeqRazakh/AdvancedPerformanceProfiling/README.md

 ## Performance Profiling FMM Implementation

-You are already familar with the  a fast algorithm for particle simulations, [Journal of Computational Physics 73,  325– 348 (1987)] introduced in assignment 2.
-VTune is capable of generatng reports for sereval analysis on the application target.
+By now you are well familar with "a fast algorithm for particle simulations" [Journal of Computational Physics 73,  325– 348 (1987)] that was introduced in assignment 2.

+Bear in mind that VTune is capable of generating several analysis reports for a target application.

 They are
 + performance-snapshot